Ludophilia/Ft_printf/all_testcases.md

 array are written up to (but not including) a terminating null byte ('\0'); **if a precision is specified**, no more than the number specified are written and no null byte need be present; **if the precision is not** **specified, or greater than the size of the array**, the array must contain a terminating null byte.

 **PLEASE CHECK AGAIN THIS SHIT BELOW**

 * %d : signed integer placeholder
 * %i : signed integer placeholder
+* %d, %i : Signed integer placeholder.
+The **int argument** is converted to signed decimal notation (base 10, signed).
+The precision, if any, gives <u>the minimum number of digits that must appear</u>; if the converted value requires fewer digits, it is padded on the left with zeros.
+The default precision is 1.
+When 0 is printed with an explicit precision 0, the output is empty.

 * %u : unsigned integer placeholder

 * %p : (void *) pointer placeholder (hexadecimal, lowercase, starts with 0x)